Cool It urges supermarkets to cut dangerous HFC emissions:

-It's estimated that improving these practices and eliminating HFCs can cut over 100 gigatons of emissions that are causing the climate crisis.
+Improving refrigerant practices and eliminating HFCs would cut over 100 gigatons of emissions that are causing the climate crisis.

 Climate change is a global crisis that is actively harming communities and ecosystems and threatening hundreds of millions of lives.
 This devastation will only escalate unless we act.

-With these barriers to policy action, we need companies releasing HFCs to address their emissions... which leads us to supermarkets.
+With these barriers to policy action, we need to hold companies accountable for their HFC emissions...which leads us to supermarkets.